Citi/scaler/docs/source/tutorials/features.rst

 * `task_manager` section shows the status of tasks
 * `scheduler_sent` section counts the number of each type of message sent by the scheduler
 * `scheduler_received` section counts the number of each type of message received by the scheduler
-* `worker` section shows worker details, you can use shortcuts to sort by columns, and the char * on column header shows which column is being used for sorting
+* `worker` section shows worker details, you can use shortcuts to sort by columns, and the * in the column header shows which column is being used for sorting

   * `agt_cpu/agt_rss` means cpu/memory usage of the worker agent
   * `cpu/rss` means cpu/memory usage of the worker